geraldb/geraldb.github.io/index.md

 ```

 Note: For now the build command REQUIRES a build.rb configuration script that defines the (metadata) columns / schema.
-See the build.rb samples in the [**artbase.sandbox**](https://github.com/pixelartexchange/artbase.sandbox) for real-world examples incl. pudgies, unemployable, goblintown, etc.
+See the build.rb scripts in the [**artbase.sandbox**](https://github.com/pixelartexchange/artbase.sandbox) for real-world examples incl. pudgies, unemployable, goblintown, etc.

 **artbase.js**